organix/mycelia/actor_abi.md

-the target is the current-event customer, and the new event is in r0, the actor can jump to `_a_answer`, which stores the answer in the new event and performs all the previously described steps.
+the target is the current-event customer, and the new event is in r0, the actor can jump to `_a_answer`, which stores the answer in the new event (offset 0x04) and performs all the previously described steps.

 ### Example 1